 Unfortunately, it’s very common for poorly trained and out-of-control dogs to injure individuals

-If there is no insurance available, you still want to determine if the dog owner has any personal assets that could be sold or liquidated in the event of a settlement or judgement in your favour.
-If there are no such assets and no insurance then unfortunately, pursuing the injury claim arising out of the dog bite is not prudent.
+Homeowner’s insurance policies generally do cover such scenarios, and if there is insurance available, we will need to determine whether the dog owner has any personal assets that could be sold or liquidated in the event of a settlement or judgement in your favour.

-A claim against a dog owner is easy to pursue if the dog has a past history of poor behaviour such as biting other humans.
+A claim against a dog owner is particularly viable if the dog has a past history of poor behaviour such as biting other humans.
 Often, the SPCA will have records of unruly conduct of dogs.
-The law indicates that if a dog has not had a previous incident where the dog attacked or bit a human then there may not be liability against the dog owner despite the fact that the dog injured you.
+The law indicates that if a dog has not previously shown any aggressive behaviour, then there may not be liability against the owner despite the fact that the dog injured you, as such an event was not “foreseeable”.

-There’s also potentially an argument about how the dog attacked you gives rise to negligence in the absence of a history of previous misconduct on the part of the dog.
+However, the circumstances of the attack can still attract a negligence claim in the absence of a history of previous misconduct on the part of the dog.
 An example is where the owner was allowing the dog to be off leash contrary to municipal bylaws.
-Another example would be where the owner failed to lock up the dog behind a fence or for that matter, left the fence in disarray.
+Another example would be where the owner failed to lock up the dog behind a fence or for that matter, left the fence in disarray, allowing the dog to escape.

 Get a free, no obligation consultation.
 Our office will contact you within a few hours.Get Started